Getting Started with PackCAD Mockup

 Preparing the Dieline

 A dieline is a vector graphic that defines the cut and fold lines of your packaging.
-In this tutorial, we’ll use Adobe Illustrator to prepare the dieline, but any vector editor (such as Inkscape or CorelDRAW) will work.
-You can download the sample Illustrator file here: MailerBox.ai
+In this tutorial, we will use Adobe Illustrator to prepare the dieline, but any vector editor (such as Inkscape or CorelDRAW) will work.
+You can download the sample Illustrator file here: MailerBox.ai.

 The example file contains three layers: one for the dieline, and one each for the interior and exterior artwork.
 First, hide all layers except the dieline layer, and prepare it for export.
 Ensure that cut lines are colored black (#000000) and fold lines are red (#ff0000), blue (#0000ff), or magenta (#ff00ff).